-The Asian Development Bank (ADB) is working with the provincial government of Guangxi in China to design a three-tiered elderly care system that provides care at home, in the community, and at institutions.
+The Asian Development Bank (ADB) is working with the provincial government of Guangxi in China to design a three-tiered elderly care system that provides care at home, in the community, and at residential and nursing facilities.
 This system will integrate elderly care services with health care.
-ADB wanted to assess the economic viability of procuring such a facility as a public-private partnership (PPP).
+ADB wanted to assess the economic viability of five such facilities, one of which was being procured as a public-private partnership (PPP).

 DHInfrastructure reviewed surveys that assessed the demand for home- and community-based elder care services.
 The survey responses were used to forecast demand for elder care facilities.
 We then conducted a cost-benefit analysis of the proposed facilities that assessed the economic viability of the project and modeled sensitivities to changes in assumptions.